 Course of the Pilgrimage: https://goo.gl/maps/P7Sd5

-World Tourism Day in Malaga will have an open house, where monuments and museums offer free admission.
-In addition, some of them also offer guided tours.
+The World Tourism Day in Malaga will have an open day, where the Monuments and Museums will offer free admission.

 Where: In the Monuments and Museums of Málaga

 Official website with schedules: http://www.malagaturismo.com/es/eventos/dia-mundial-del-turismo/106

 Throughout the month there will be many more activities and events, follow all the updates in our Events section at FB!